Understanding the Fees and Charges on Your Loan Against Property_Banner_WC

 Part Prepayment Charges

 A part prepayment fee is imposed by lenders if you decide to pay off a small portion of your outstanding loan.
 This typically applies to borrowers who obtain a LAP at a fixed interest rate.
-As per RBI directives, those with a floating interest rate loan are not levied this charge.

 Similar to a prepayment, foreclosing your loan also incurs a fee wherein one repays their loan balance with a single payment rather than multiple EMIs.
 In such cases, ensure that your loan has a modest foreclosure charge to ease the pay-outs.